 - Pickling: Pickling is a method of preserving food in an edible anti-microbial liquid.
 Typical pickling agents include brine (high in salt), vinegar, alcohol, and vegetable oil, especially olive oil but also many other oils.

 - Canning and Bottling: Canning involves cooking food, sealing it in sterile cans or jars, and boiling the containers to kill or weaken any remaining bacteria as a form of sterilization.
+There are 2 methods of canning.
+Water bath canning for high acidic foods and pressure canning for low acidic foods such as meant and vegetables.

 - Potting: A traditional British way of preserving meat (particularly shrimp) is by setting it in a pot and sealing it with a layer of fat.
 Also common is potted chicken liver; compare pâté.